-- 1. obtain authorization from the director of public service prior to registering for all or part of this program; - possess a valid Florida Driver's License; - 3. be 19 years of age prior to graduation from the academy; - 4. be a citizen of the United States of America; - 5. submit to a background inquiry prior to admission (additional fee for fingerprint submission); - not have a record of conviction for any felony or misdemeanor involving moral turpitude or domestic violence: - successfully pass a Basic Abilities Test (additional fee) prior to admission; - 8. complete an Academy Application prior to admission; and - 9. pass a physical exam for physical fitness training. - See Academy staff for list of required equipment. - You must register for these classes as a "block" of instruction.
+- Obtain authorization from the director of Criminal Justice Academy prior to registering for all or part of this program - 2.
+Possess a valid Florida driver's license - 3.
+Be 18 years of age prior to graduation from the Academy - 4.
+Be a citizen of the United States of America - 5.
+Submit to a background inquiry prior to admission (additional fee for fingerprint submission) - Not have a record of conviction for any felony or misdemeanor involving moral turpitude or domestic violence - Successfully pass a Basic Abilities Test (additional fee) prior to admission - 8.
+Complete an Academy Application prior to admission - 9.
+Pass a physical exam for physical fitness training - As of July 1, 2022, section 943.17(1)(g) states that any candidate wishing to enter a law enforcement academy that either (a) is a veteran as classified in section 1.01(14), F.S., or (b) holds an associate degree or higher from an accredited college or university is not required to take the Law Enforcement Basic Abilities Test.
+Please note that veteran is defined as being honorably discharged from military service.
+No other discharge classifications qualify. - See Academy staff for list of required equipment. - You must register for these classes as a "block" of instruction.

-ref x Number Course Title Contact Hrs.
+Prefix N lumber Course Title Contact t Hrs.

 CJK 0002 Introduction to Law Enforcement 12

 CJK 0016 LE Communications 24

 CJK 0018 Legal 64

 CJK 0019 Interviewing and Report Writing 56

 CJK 0020 LE Vehicle Operations 48

-O 11.7 0001 0 1 1/ 0 1/ ~ 4

-CJK 0021 Serving Your Community 34
+CJK Serving Your Community 34

 CJK 0031 First Aid for Criminal Justice Officers 40

-CJK 0040 Criminal Justice Firearms 80
+CJK Criminal Justice Firearms 80

 CJK 0051 Criminal Justice Defensive Tactics 80

 CJK 0063 Fundamentals of Patrol 40

 CJK 0072 Crimes Against Persons 48

 CJK 0073 Crimes Involving Property and Society 12

 CJK 0079 Crime Scene Follow-up Investigations 34

 CJK 0093 Critical Incidents 44

 CJK 0096 Criminal Justice Officer Physical Fitness

 Training/Law Enforcement 60

 CJK 0400 Traffic Incidents 12

 CJK 0401 Traffic Stops 24

 CJK 0402 Traffic Crash Investigations 30

 CJK 0403 DUI Traffic Stops 24

 CJK 0421 Conducted Electrical Weapon/Dart-Firing

 Stun Gun 4

 770